Active Travel in Cheshire East

 A key action of the Cycling Strategy is the implementation of a cycle proofing toolkit (PDF, 231KB) to ensure that new development schemes take cycling into consideration as part of the design and planning process.
 We have trained officers to ensure this happens.

-Since our Cycling Strategy was adopted in 2017, Government policy has evolved to consider all modes of active travel and so now is the time to develop a new Active Travel Strategy (see above).
+Since our Cycling Strategy was adopted, Government policy has evolved to consider all modes of active travel and so now is the time to develop a new Active Travel Strategy (see above).

-The Active Travel Champion will work to promote walking, cycling and wheeling for all across the borough.
-They will also work with committee members and senior officers to help focus council policies to put active travel at the heart of the planning and design of the borough’s streets, communities and green spaces.
+Our Active Travel member champion, Councillor Ben Wye, works to promote walking, cycling and wheeling for all across the borough.
+Cllr Wye also works with committee members and senior officers to help focus council policies to put active travel at the heart of the planning and design of the borough’s streets, communities and green spaces.

 Our ambition is a ‘step change’ in the take up of active travel by residents of all ages across Cheshire East – with a focus on encouraging more people to walk, cycle and wheel safely more often with confidence for everyday journeys and leisure, especially into and out of town and village centres.

-Incorporating walking, wheeling as well as cycling into one member champion role will enable thinking around sustainability, connectivity and accessibility – especially for wheelchair users, pushchairs and mobility scooters.
+Incorporating walking, wheeling as well as cycling into one member champion role, enables thinking around sustainability, connectivity and accessibility – especially for wheelchair users, pushchairs and mobility scooters.

 This is a list of all our member champions including all those connected with transport.